thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 (As always, remember to delimit these new array elements from the existing ones with commas.)

 9.5.
-You'll also need to add the ProjectileGenerator class to Imports.ts, like this:
+You'll also need to add the ProjectileGenerator class and some supporting classes to Imports.ts, like this:

 	import ProjectileGenerator = gf.ProjectileGenerator;
+	import ProjectileGeneration = gf.ProjectileGeneration;
+	import VisualCircle = gf.VisualCircle;
+	import Ephemeral = gf.Ephemeral;
+	import DiceRoll = gf.DiceRoll;

 9.6.
 And also add it to DefenderClone.html, as shown below.
 Actually, you may want to add references to several related classes while you're at it: